arh-eu/gds-java-sdk/README.md

 ### Send and receive messages

 After you connected, you can send messages to the GDS.
-You can do that with the sendMessage() methods.
+You can do that with the client.sendMessage() methods.

 Send message with the data part.
 The header part is completed automatically with the default values.
 ```java